rlugojr/IM-Documentation/source/installation.rst

 Starting for the first time
 ---------------------------

-Now you should be able to start PocketMine-MP.
+Now you should be able to start PocketMine.
 The first time it starts with a set-up wizard, this can be disabled by running ``./start.sh --no-wizard``.